 Assistant Dean for Scholarship & Discovery

-Dr. Arora is a Professor of Medicine, Director of GME Clinical Learning Environment Innovation, and Assistant Dean for Scholarship & Discovery.
+Dr. Arora is the Herbert T. Abelson Professor of Medicine, Associate Chief Medical Officer of the Clinical Learning Environment, and Assistant Dean for Scholarship & Discovery.
 She practices as a hospitalist and researcher whose main interests are in understanding and improving medical training and quality and safety of hospital care.
 Main areas of Dr. Arora's work include residency duty hours, handoffs, and sleep for hospitalized older patients.
 In her role as Assistant Dean for Scholarship & Discovery, she oversees all aspects of the S&D program.
 In conjunction with this program, she has mentored numerous Pritzker students on a variety of projects across diverse research topic areas.

 Co-Director for Scholarship & Discovery